Any investment presents risks and rewards that must be properly understood before buying.

 We look at investment properties with the zoning for immediate redevelopment, or if the client needs two or three years to raise the capital to redevelop, we can buy something where the zoning is due to change in the future with some certainty.

 TIP: Match the property type to the area.
 It is just as important to not overcapitalise in a cheaper area as is it to ensure you don’t under-spec in a more expensive area.

-Duplex site development costs can average between $35,000 and $80,000 for a basic subdivision, with services connected.
+Duplex site subdivision costs can average between $60,000 and $80,000 for a basic subdivision, with services connected.

-The total depends on the site and requirements such as fencing, retaining walls, demolition, tree removal.
+The total depends on the site and requirements such as fencing, retaining walls, demolition and tree removal.

 If you choose a profitable subdivision site you could make around $40,000 just by titling the blocks.
-However, these developments are hard to find in the current market.
+However, these developments are hard to find.